English Orientation Packet

 RECREATION YARDS

-STATE CONTRACT PRISONERS
+STATE CONTRACT INMATES

 Individuals who plan to reside outside the state of Utah while on parole, will need to apply for Compact Supervision.
 This cannot be done until they are 120 days within their release date and a $50 compact fee has been received by the compact office.
 Inmates will need a sponsor in the receiving state and most states will not accept them unless the sponsor is a family member.
 The sponsor should be prepared to allow former inmates to live with them initially, and help them transition into the community by helping them find a job.